 Can I apply for a choral scholarship if I cannot attend the September auditions?

-Only those candidates who attend the auditions on 17 - 19 September 2018 can be considered for choral scholarships through the inter-collegiate choral scholarships scheme.
+Only those candidates who attend the auditions in September can be considered for choral scholarships through the inter-collegiate choral scholarships scheme.
 If you are unable to attend the auditions at that time (for example because you live overseas), then you are advised to contact your first-choice college for choral scholarships to enquire what other arrangements might be made.
 Please note that in such a case it would be just your first-choice college for choral scholarships that would be considering you for a choral scholarship.

 How to find out more about choral scholarships?

-To get a taste of what it would be like to be a choral or organ scholar at Oxford, we invite you to attend the Choral and Organ Awards Open Day on Saturday 28 April 2018.
+To get a taste of what it would be like to be a choral or organ scholar at Oxford, we invite you to attend the Choral and Organ Awards Open Day.
 More information can be found on the Music Faculty website.

 Details of the choirs and choral scholarships at the colleges which participate in the scheme can be found here: